Due to the start of the rollerski season, we are republishing this story to help promote best practices when rollerskiing on the open road.

 - Improve roller ski awareness in your community, including publishing something in the local paper every year.
-Working with local government to have “Athletes Training” or other signage helps alert drivers.
+Working with the local government to have “Athletes Training” or other signage helps alert drivers.

 - Inspect equipment often.
-Properly tighten nuts, and inspect wheels, shafts, poles and helmets.
+Properly tighten nuts, and inspect wheels, shafts, poles, and helmets.